 When using these sites, you’re responsible for shipping your mobile or arranging pick-up.

 Payment methods vary from cash or cheque to PayPal.

 Most major sites offer forms of buyer and seller protection taking the worry and risk out of the sales process.

 These sites all offer excellent exposure -- often giving your ad a worldwide presence -- to ensure your ad is seen.
-They also offer some of the best chances of getting top dollar for your device.
+They also offer some of the best chances of getting top prices for your device.

 Of course, with that comes plenty of competition.